DTC & Retention·7 min·2025-10-21

 Subscriptions auto-charge on a fixed schedule.
 Reorder reminders nudge at the predicted consumption point.
 Subscriptions work for essential, predictable products (daily vitamins, pet food).
 Reminders work better for variable-consumption products (coffee, skincare, supplements) where usage patterns differ widely between customers.

-We wrote a full comparison of subscriptions vs. reorder reminders covering when each model wins and when you need both.
-The short answer: most DTC brands under 500 customers should start with reminders and add subscriptions as a premium option once they have enough data to identify their most consistent buyers.
+Most DTC brands under 500 customers should start with reminders and add subscriptions as a premium option once they have enough data to identify their most consistent buyers.

 FAQ